-show user password-policyshow user lockout-settingDisplays the global password settings configured for the switch.Displays the global user lockout settings configured for the switch.
+show user password-policyshow user lockout-settingDisplays the global password settings configured for the switch.

 show end-user profile Displays information about end-user profiles.

 show aaa classification-rule Displays hexadecimal values for command domains/families.

 For more information about the resulting displays from these commands, see the OmniSwitch 6250/6450 CLI Reference Guide.
 An example of the output for the show user command is also given in "Quick Steps for Network Administrator User Accounts" on page 9-7.